tomuvak/optional/README.md

   * [Testing](#testing)

 ## The Optional type
-The `Optional` type (also known as _Option_ or _Maybe_) represents values which are optional, that is there may or may not be an actual value.
+The `Optional` type (also known as _Option_ or _Maybe_) represents values which are optional, that is for any value of the `Optional` type there may or may not be an actual underlying value.

 More concretely, a value of type `Optional<T>` is either:
 * a (wrapped) value of type `T`; or
 * `None` (= no value).